code4it-dev/c4it-hugo/content/article/2020/043-mongodb-introduction-with-csharp/index.md

 ---
 title: How to integrate MongoDB with C#
 date: 2020-11-03
+url: /blog/mongodb-introduction-with-csharp
+draft: false
+categories:
+  - Blog
 tags:
   - CSharp
   - MongoDB
 toc: true
-url: /blog/mongodb-introduction-with-csharp
-categories:
-  - Blog
 summary: MongoDB is a database based on JSON-like documents, but it can be queried using C#.
 We'll see how to perform CRUD operations and we'll create some advanced queries.
+images:
+  - /blog/mongodb-introduction-with-csharp/featuredImage.png
 ---

 MongoDB is one of the most famous **document database engine** currently available.